Blushock/Staff/README.md

 ## IWRR Developers
 Come up with new servers to recruit from, along with new strategies for recruiting.

+Some of the best servers to recruit from include, but aren't limited to...

+### Roblox
+-Roblox Verify
+-Roblox Islands

 ## Monthly Events